 Esteghlal move top of 2025/26 PGPL

-TEHRAN – Esteghlal football team earned a 3-0 away win over Fajr Sepasi and moved top of the 2025/26 Iran’s Persian Gulf Professional League (PGPL) on Sunday.
+TEHRAN – Esteghlal football team defeated Aluminum 3-1 here to move top of the 2025/26 Iran’s Persian Gulf Professional League (PGPL).

-In the match held in Shiraz’s Pars Stadium, Jasir Asani and Saeid Saharkhizan scored two goals from the penalty spot just before the break and Hossein Goudarzi made the scoreboard 3-0 with three minutes remaining.
+Jasir Asani opened the scoring for Esteghlal in the 17th minute and Munir El Haddadi made it 2-0 just before the break.

-In Isfahan’s Naghsh-e Jahan Stadium, Sepahan defeated Paykan 2-1.
-Mohammadamin Hazbavi was on target in the 63rd minute but Mehdi Najafi equalized the match in the 74th minute.
-With six minutes remaining, Hazbavi completed his brace to seal a 2-1 win for Sepahan.
+The visiting team pulled a goal back in the 52nd minute, courtesy of Rahman Jafari’s goal from the penalty spot.

 Leave a Comment